mathie/mathie.github.io/_drafts/retrospective-prime-directive.markdown

 parents, learning, everything.
 Who can say which perfect storm caused them to write the `map` implementation in a way that leaked memory (only) in the production environment?
-Worse still, they also have the context of all the stuff they don't (yet) know: personally, I'd have known how to write the `map` so it didn't leak memory[^3], but what trade off have I made between learning that, and incorporating some other context my colleague already knows?
+Worse still, they also have the context of all the stuff they don't (yet) know: personally, I might have known how to write the `map` so it didn't leak memory[^3], but what trade off have I made between learning that, and incorporating some other context my colleague already knows?

 The trouble with context is that it can get a bit faulty, too.
 This is the fundamental (at least, in my context!) problem with some mental illnesses.
 As a